KHAB01/FACE-LOCKING-DOOR-USING-SQL-SERVER-DB-PYTHON-AND-ARDUINO/README.md

 ->>It can be used smoothly

-->>The code has been made using Python language and C Language in Arduino
+->>The code has been made using Python language and C++ Language in Arduino

+->>Tools used are : PyCharm,Arduino IDE,SQL Server and SSMS.

-->>Arduino has been used for show the Demo of the Door.
+->>Arduino has been used for the Demo of the Door.

 <h1>REQUIRED COMPONENT</h1>
 1.ARDUINO UNO